Today, I wanted to share with you my go-to side dish that only takes four ingredients.

 - 3½ - 4½ cups flour

-- Combine water, honey, salt and yeast.
-Let sit for 5-10 mins until there is a foam on top.
+- Combine the water, honey, salt and yeast in a glass bowl.
+Let sit for 5-10 mins. until there's some bubbling, foam stuff on the top.

-- Cut slits in the top and bake for 15-20 mins.
+- After 20 mins., cut slits in the top of the dough and bake for 16-20 mins.

 Adapted from BS Recipes.